FUSE: A Flow-based Mapping Between Shapes: Results

-\paragraph{Metrics.} We evaluate the quality of correspondence using four metrics: two measures of accuracy, Euclidean (Eucl) and geodesic (Geod) distances~\cite{kim2011blended}, as well as Dirichlet energy~\cite{magnet2022smooth} and coverage of the computed maps.
+\paragraph{Metrics.} We evaluate the quality of correspondence using four metrics: two measures of accuracy, Euclidean (Eucl.) and geodesic (Geod.) distances~\cite{kim2011blended}, as well as Dirichlet energy~\cite{magnet2022smooth} and coverage of the computed maps.
 Lower values are better for the first three metrics, while a higher value is better for Coverage.
-Quantitative results are reported in \Cref{tab:mesh-mesh-results}, qualitative in \Cref{fig:qual_res}.
+Quantitative results are reported in \cref{tab:mesh-mesh-results}, qualitative in \cref{fig:qual_res}, and plots with the full distribution of the metrics in~\cref{fig:boxplots} of the supplementary material.

-\paragraph{Mesh correspondences.} While FMaps-based methods tend to produce smoother maps, and thus to achieve a smaller Dirichlet energy, our method standouts in terms of both Euclidean and geodesics accuracy.
-Due to the nature of the flows, which are invertible by design, \repname achieves better coverage of the target surface overall.
-The introduction of refinement strategies (\ie, ZO and NAM) add pairwise optimization, further improving the base results that we achieve with our pipeline and recovering smoothness.
-Notably, initializing the above mentioned methods with \repname yields better results than using the standard FMaps initialization.
-This improvement can be even more appreciated by focusing on the results from the SHREC20 dataset, suggesting that our representation is more robust than simple feature embedding.
-Geodesic distances are particularly sensitive to deviations from isometry, and even though corresponding points can be associated with structurally similar distance distributions, the actual values may wildly vary.

-We also observe that, in the more challenging scenario of non-isometric pairs, \textsc{knn-in-gauss} achieves slightly better accuracy than our approach, at the cost of a considerably higher Dirichlet energy.
-This suggests that the lack of smoothness in the maps produced by \repname is imputable to the flow inversion from the surface to the anchor distribution, which is a non-smooth operation.
+\paragraph{Mesh correspondences.} While FMaps-based methods tend to produce smoother maps with smaller Dirichlet energy, our method standouts in terms of both Euclidean and geodesics accuracy.
+Due to the nature of the flows, invertible by design, \repname achieves better coverage of the target surface overall.
+The introduction of refinement strategies (\ie, ZO and NAM) adds pairwise optimization, further improves the base results of the~\repname pipeline and while considerably increasing the smoothness of the maps.
+Notably, initializing these refinements methods with \repname yields better results than using the standard FMaps initialization, particularly evident in the case SHREC20 with strongly non-isometric pairs.
+Geodesic distances are particularly sensitive to deviations from isometry, and even though corresponding points can be associated with structurally similar distance distributions, actual values may wildly vary.
+We also observe that, in the more challenging scenario of non-isometric pairs, \repname~\textsubscript{ANCHOR} achieves marginally better accuracy than our approach, at the cost of a considerably higher Dirichlet energy and lower coverage.
+This suggests that the lack of smoothness in the maps produced by \repname depends on the flow inversion from the surface to the anchor distribution, which is a non-smooth operation.
+ULRSSM~\cite{cao23unsup} achieves the best results on FAUST and SMAL, but under performs substantially on SHREC20.
+As a data-driven method, it requires extensive training on a large dataset, it is restricted to meshes, whereas our flows can be efficiently trained from different representations and easily composed.

 \paragraph{Point cloud correspondences.}